andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 ![RStudio](https://img.shields.io/badge/RStudio-4285F4?style=for-the-badge&logo=rstudio&logoColor=white)
 ![Microsoft PowerPoint](https://img.shields.io/badge/Microsoft_PowerPoint-B7472A?style=for-the-badge&logo=microsoft-powerpoint&logoColor=white)

-+ **R and RStudio:** Chosen for their extensive statistical analysis capabilities, R and RStudio facilitate sophisticated data exploration, hypothesis testing, and modeling across diverse analytical tasks.
++ **R and RStudio**: Chosen for their extensive statistical analysis capabilities, R and RStudio facilitate sophisticated data exploration, hypothesis testing, and modeling across diverse analytical tasks.
-  - **Efficient Data Handling:** R's optimized functions and data structures like data.table and dplyr enable efficient handling of large datasets, even containing millions or billions of records, through fast data manipulation and aggregation.
+  - **Efficient Data Handling**: R's optimized functions and data structures like data.table and dplyr enable efficient handling of large datasets, even containing millions or billions of records, through fast data manipulation and aggregation.
-  - **Flexibility and Extensibility:** R's flexibility allows users to customize analyses to their specific needs, leveraging a wide array of packages for data manipulation, visualization, and modeling.
+  - **Flexibility and Extensibility**: R's flexibility allows users to customize analyses to their specific needs, leveraging a wide array of packages for data manipulation, visualization, and modeling.
-  - **Data Visualization:** R excels in data visualization with powerful plotting libraries such as ggplot2 and plotly, providing customizable and publication-ready visualizations.
+  - **Data Visualization**: R excels in data visualization with powerful plotting libraries such as ggplot2 and plotly, providing customizable and publication-ready visualizations.
 These libraries offer extensive control over design elements, facilitating the creation of interactive and dynamic visualizations that effectively communicate insights from complex datasets.
-+ **Microsoft PowerPoint:** Utilized to create a slideshow incorporating data from RStudio and RStudio visualizations, presenting actionable insights in a visually engaging format.
++ **Microsoft PowerPoint**: Utilized to create a slideshow incorporating data from RStudio and RStudio visualizations, presenting actionable insights in a visually engaging format.

-### Setting Up the Environment
+### Set Up the Environment
-+ Installing R packages from the CRAN (Comprehensive R Archive Network) or other repositories.
++ Installed R packages from the **CRAN (Comprehensive R Archive Network)** or other repositories.
-+ Loading packages in R to make their functions and features available for analysis.
++ Loaded packages in R to make their functions and features available for analysis.
-+ Importing the 12 CSV data files.
++ Imported the 12 CSV data files.

-#### Installing R Packages
+#### Install R Packages
 ```{r}
 install.packages("tidyverse")
 install.packages("janitor")